-The risk of high dose radiation for cancer treatment (over 50 grays) is higher than the risk of low dose radiation for benign tissue growth (3 to 50 grays).
+- The risk of high-dose radiation for treating cancer (over 50 gray) is higher than the risk of low-dose radiation for treating benign tissue growth (3 to 50 gray).

 After radiation treatment, the body tissue changes permanently.
-Even decades after radiation treatment, a high risk of wound healing disorders must be expected in the case of an operation.
+Even decades after radiation treatment, a high risk of wound healing disorders must be expected in the event of an operation.

-There are various non-invasive procedures for reducing small fat accumulations in the body such as for example:
+There are several non-invasive methods of reducing the accumulation of small fat in the body such as:

 - Radio frequency,